A Book Review: Younger Brains, Sharper Minds by Eric R. Braverman, M.D.

 Braverman spends this chapter listing medications that he uses with his patients when other things do not work by themselves.
 These medications enhance the brain chemicals mentioned in this book.

-This reviewer is not a medical doctor and for her, personally, prefers using all of the other possibilities before taking prescribed medications.
+This reviewer is not a medical doctor and for her, personally, she prefers using other possibilities before taking prescribed medications.

 We are set to finish up with Part III – Your Brain, Your Body